What Is Upcycled Clothing?

 Step 1: Choose an item you want to upcycle.

 Finding an item to upcycle is the most exciting part of the process.
-Best piece of advice: Let your creativity run free.
-We try to push ourselves as much as we can to upcycle a wide variety of items that we find in our homes and at thrift stores.
+Our best piece of advice?
+Let your creativity run free.
+We challenge ourselves to upcycle a wide variety of items that we find in our homes and at thrift stores.
 Some of our favorite go-to’s include:

-We love adding more unconventional items such as binder rings, chains, charms from necklaces, safety pins, and other accents to our upcycled designs.
+We also love incorporating more unconventional items like binder rings, chains, charms from necklaces, safety pins, and other unique accents to our upcycled designs.
+This adds a personalized touch and enhances the creativity of the final product.

 Step 2: Find a design pattern (or draw up your own sketch!)